 Together we will support regional communities to connect and thrive.
 We plan to service regular volumes of inter-regional air travel as we scale in the USA and Europe.
 We will build a flexible schedule to meet the demand for communities and businesses in regions poorly connected by road and rail.
-KinectAir Together will use efficient turboprop aircraft with up to 80 seats.
+KinectAir Together will use efficient turboprop aircraft with up to 30 seats on aggregated demand.
 These inter-regional routes will also flex with demand or even offer exclusive flights for seasonal events through the dynamic KinectAir App.
 Put simply, we know there is twice as much demand closer to the business, places and communities people want in their lives and we intend to fulfil it.

 Dash-8 Turboprop pictured

 To maximize efficiency - affordability for customers and our profitability - we plan to code AI software to continuously optimize, at scale and in real time, the true supply and demand across our own network of aircraft, pilots, and other passengers.
 The software instantly learns, recalculates, and offers the best options.
 It also suggests targeted remarketing online and uses our network to act on the data to fill flights.